 This heat absorbed is transported through a sealed system of pipes by a fluid, the refrigerant, circulated by a compressor.
 The refrigerant is a fluid that has a low boiling point.
 A metering device to control the flow of refrigerant completes the arrangement and it is all connected by pipes.
 As the refrigerant works under pressure, the whole system is sealed for life.

-In order to absorb and release the heat into and from the refrigerant, we exploit the ability of the refrigerant fluid to boil from a liquid to a vapour and then to condense back into a liquid.
+In order to absorb and release the heat into and from the refrigerant, we exploit the ability of the refrigerant fluid to boil from a liquid to a vapor and then to condense back into a liquid.
 This is a continual process while the compressor is running and circulating the refrigerant.

 For all volatile substances, there is a known relationship between its pressure and its boiling point; by controlling these in the refrigerant we can achieve cooling and heating in the same machine at the same time.

-High pressure liquid refrigerant is fed through the metering device into the evaporator heat exchanger where it evaporates into a vapour by absorption of heat from the heat source (air, water, ground, other) passing through the heat exchanger.
+High pressure liquid refrigerant is fed through the metering device into the evaporator heat exchanger where it evaporates into a vapor by absorption of heat from the heat source (air, water, ground, other) passing through the heat exchanger.

 Much of the energy absorbed by the electric motor driving the compressor is absorbed into the refrigerant.

-The combined heat from the source, plus much of the waste energy from the electric motor is then compressed to a high temperature vapour and enters the condenser heat exchanger where it is cooled and condensed into a high pressure liquid ready to begin the cycle again.
+The combined heat from the source, plus much of the waste energy from the electric motor is then compressed to a high temperature vapor and enters the condenser heat exchanger where it is cooled and condensed into a high pressure liquid ready to begin the cycle again.